6. Network analysis and visualization (Visone)

 With this done, you probably already have a decent representation of the fundamental network structure and might observe first basic patterns in terms of clusters of concepts or actors, which may indicate socio-technical configurations, storylines or supportive actor groups.
 However, in order to improve the visualization, you might want to use complementary variables by deploying the attribute lists exported from NVivo, computed in Excel or manually created (see Chapter 4).
 In this guide, we will illustrate how this is done by two examples.

-First, we want to change the colour of concept-nodes based on an attribute, which we have classified using NVivo during the coding procedure.
-For this example, we have assigned the attribute Sentiment to all concept codes and exported the concept case-classification sheet (an attribute list), and converted it to CSV format (see Chapter 4).
+First, we want to change the colour of concept-nodes based on an attribute, which we have classified using during the coding procedure.
+For this example, we have assigned the attribute Sentiment to all concept codes and created a concept classification sheet (an attribute list), and converted it to CSV format (see Chapter 4).
 The attribute for each concept holds one of two values (1 = positive or 0 = negative) and we want the colours of concept-nodes in our network to correspond to these values, essentially making positive concepts turn out green and negative concepts turn out red.
 We choose a binary variable as a simple example, but it is possible to use more fine-grained attributes to do the same thing (for example, ‘technology class’ or by assigning any other broad category to nodes).
 Click on type: color, property: node color.
 Then add your csv file for Sentiment as attribute.
 Select method: color table, and chose the desired color for the values (e.g. green for 1 and red for 0).
 Then click visualize.
 Always remember to select result in: next tab before clicking on visualize if you may want to return to the previous version of the network!

 Second, we want to change the size of concept nodes based on how many times a concept has been used in the data.
 In other words, we want concept-nodes to appear larger if they are used many times (regardless of the number of actors that use them) and smaller if they are used fewer times.
 For this, we will have to calculate the sums of the columns in our weighted two-mode csv and save them as an attribute table, e.g. called frequency, with all concept labels in the first column and their column sums in the second column (see Chapter 4).
 To capture all associations as described above, we should here use the weighted two-mode matrix without the “files coded” option enabled when exporting from NVivo (to get the absolute number of times a concept has been used in the data).
 In Visone, click on type: size, property: node area and chose your attribute file frequency as attribute.
 We have found it useful to leave auto scale ticked as the manual adjustment of the size often results in messy layouts.
 Click on visualize to see the resulting network with adjusted node sizes.